End-to-end journey digital transformation

 Current and ideal state journey maps

-We began this project with a user survey and a set of user interviews to uncover the current state journey for our customers.
+We began this initiative with customer research, following a defined strategy and methodology.
+We started with a user survey and user interviews to uncover the current state journey for our customers.
 We then used the current state journey to hold a cross-functional ideation workshop with our project team and project stakeholders where we brainstormed ways in which we can improve the customer journey and address known pain points digitally.

 The design team synthesized the results of the ideation session and organized the pain points and ideas for addressing into moments that matter for our customers.
 We then created an ideal state journey map comprised of these moments that matter to give the project team and business stakeholders an area of focus for our digital transformation.